Jefidev/distance_estimation_project/README.md

 [6] Tuohy, Shane, et al. “Distance determination for an automobile environment using inverse perspective mapping in OpenCV.”
 (2010): 100-105.

 [7] Zhu, Jing, and Yi Fang.
 “Learning object-specific distance from a monocular image.”
 Proceedings of the IEEE/CVF International Conference on computer vision.
 2019.

+--roi_op ['align','pool']

+10 h 46
+--backbones [look in the init file of the backbone folders]